Carl Rathjens: Rathjens and the king of Yemen

 The Imam was willing to invest in a building for a museum, but not to invite expert scholars from Europe.
 Rathjens himself taught a locally educated judge how to copy the inscription and to document the items.
 The Qadi Sadiq was nominated by the Imam as the first director of the archaeological museum.
 This was the first archaeological museum in the Arabian Peninsula.
 The museum in British Aden was established a decade later.
 This was not the only pioneering work accomplished by Rathjens.
-The museum in Sana'a, however, was not always open.
+The museum in Sanaa, however, was not always open.
 Political and economical hardships caused its closing.
 During the Second World War the museum was closed, but again opened after the war.
-Claudi Fayan worked as a medical doctor in Sana'a in the beginning of the 1950s and she took the initiative to reopen the museum, and also worked to open a cultural ethnological museum at Sana'a.
+Claudi Fayan worked as a medical doctor in Sanaa in the beginning of the 1950s and she took the initiative to reopen the museum, and also worked to open a cultural ethnological museum at Sanaa.
 The museums were closed again during the civil war which erupted in Yemen in the 1960s.
-Fiotor Grazjenevitch, who was sent to Yemen from St. Petersburg to work in a hospital in Taiz, also took an interest in Yemen's archaeology and was part of a Russian mission to unearth a few sites north of Sana’a.
-He also pressed for the reopening of the archaeological museum in Sana’a.
+Fiotor Grazjenevitch, who was sent to Yemen from Saint Petersburg to work in a hospital in Taiz, also took an interest in Yemen's archaeology and was part of a Russian mission to unearth a few sites north of Sanaa.
+He also pressed for the reopening of the archaeological museum in Sanaa.

-Rathjens was astonished that no public inspection had been put in place to make the trade in antiquities contraband on the markets of Sana'a, Taiz, Hodeida, Amram, Dhamar and Saada.
+Rathjens was astonished that no public inspection had been put in place to make the trade in antiquities contraband on the markets of Sanaa, Taiz, Hodeidah, Amram, Dhamar and Saada.
 He saw that merchants at the markets openly sold to tourists precious antiquities.
 Furthermore, he was also witness to conversations with foreign traders and tourists who ordered certain items from a certain region, by which means they encouraged the locals to dig-up and rob ancient graves and treasures and to clandestinely bring their findings for sale in the marketplaces.
 Rathjens was convinced that such trade in antiquities must be stopped and that all findings or discoveries should be documented and kept under national inspection in the country.
 Furthermore, the pre-Islamic cultural heritage should be part of the curriculum when teaching history in the schools, as well as taught to the locals.
 Therefore, he recommended to Imam Yahya that he publish a regulation forbidding the exportation of antiquities from the country.
 The Prime Minister and the Minister of Foreign Affairs supported his view and recommended the same to the Imam for the benefit of the nation.
 The Imam agreed, and in 1931 he published a decree forbidding the sale and exportation of antiquities without first obtaining a written permit.
 This action was also seen as a pioneering step for the entire region.